adiadd/msporeg-allison/README.md

 # MSPO Knack Custom Code

 This repository houses the code for the custom JavaScript code used in Allison's MSPO Knack application.
+To access the code on GitHub click on the file named "customJS.js".
+This will take you to the file with the code.
+You can copy that code and paste it into Knack as a backup/reference.

 ## To access the custom code in Knack follow the instructions below:
 1. Login using the credentials outlined in the guides ___!!!